The Master is dead.

 “Tinker Tailor Soldier Spy” – the title derived from a children’s skipping rope rhyme – chronicles the search for a Soviet mole within the British Secret Service.
 The search is led by George Smiley, short, podgy, bespectacled, fond of wiping his glasses on his tie end, husband to the lovely Ann, devotee of Goethe and German poetry, a most unlikely spymaster.
 In musty backrooms, in dank University libraries, the search goes on to find the trail of an insider who has frustrated the service, by looking at operations that have inexplicably failed.
 The trail of treachery and betrayal gradually uncovered in the service is complicated by the slow realization on the part of Smiley that his own marriage is being betrayed by infidelity.

-The tragic life of the Hon Jerry Westerby illuminates the dark world of “The Honourable Schoolboy”.
+One such public schoolboy is Hon Jerry Westerby in “The Honourable Schoolboy”.
 A floppy haired public schoolboy with a moral code, he is recalled from a bucolic semi-retirement in Tuscany to London to execute an assignment in Hong Kong.
 The traitor, in “Tinker Tailor” has been found – a high level upper class English aristocrat.
 But the Service is in the doghouse in the eyes of the Cousins (the Service slang for the CIA).
 A rich Chinese businessman is suspected of being a spy for the Russians.
 Smiley wants to get him as a coup to recover the lost prestige of the Service.
 The battle – fought in a Whitehall conference room! – between the Service, the Foreign Office and the Colonial Office responsible for Hong Kong for the right to go after a wealthy colonial subject is memorable.
 It is one of my favourite parts of the book – an excerpt:

 The conference table was covered in a ripped green baize like a billiards table in a youth club.
 The Foreign Office sat one end, the Colonial Office at the other.
 The separation was visceral rather than legal.
 For six years the two departments had been formally married under the grandiose awnings of the Diplomatic Service, but no one in his right mind took the union seriously.
 Guillam and Smiley sat at the centre, shoulder to shoulder, each with empty chairs to the other side of him.
 Examining the cast, Guillam was absurdly aware of costume.
 The Foreign Office had come sharply dressed in charcoal suits and the secret plumage of privilege: both Enderby and Martindale wore Old Etonian ties.
 The Colonialists had the homeweave look of country people come to town, and the best they could offer in the way of ties was one Royal Artillery-man: honest Wilbraham.